nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 During the execution, the following validity checks will be conducted:

-- Module existance check — The model will check if it can find the module indicated by the new schedule.
+- Module existence check — The model will check if it can find the module indicated by the new schedule.
 If no module is found, then a `CommandException` will be thrown.
 - Schedule conflict check — The model will check if the new schedule conflicts with any existing schedules that the user has.
 If conflict happens, then a `CommandException` will be thrown.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the command isn't executed successfully and a `CommandException` is thrown, then the new schedule won't be added to the ProfNUS.